 This orange scrap vinegar will make you feel like a hero for turning your waste into something usable and healthy.
-The zest is delicious in baked goods but more importantly the scraps can be turned into gut healthy and probiotic rich orange scrap vinegar.
-And don’t throw out the fermented peels at the end of the process!
-They make a great healthy treat for cows and pigs!!
+Orange zest is delicious in baked goods, and orange juice is great all by itself.
+But did you know that the scraps can be turned into gut-healthy and probiotic rich orange scrap vinegar?

 What is an economical, no waste kitchen?